mus-format/mus-go/README.md

 ```
 All you have to do is deconstruct the structure into simpler data types and
 choose the desired encoding for each.
 Of course, this requires some effort.
-But first of all, this code can be generated, secondly, this approach provides
+But, firstly, this code can be generated, secondly, this approach provides
 more flexibility, and thirdly, mus-go remains quite simple, which makes it easy
 to implement for other programming languages.

 ## Valid Struct
-Also, thanks to this approach, we can very quickly find out whether the decoded
-structure is suitable for us or not.
-And we don't even need to deserialize it
-completely!
+Unmarshaling of the invalid structure can fail fast with an error.
 For example:
 ```go
 package main